 1. Team Sports Discourage Families from Being Active Together

 Team sports don’t promote and empower families to be active together.
-These days many moms and dads are being relegated to the role of chauffeur and junior athlete manager, putting aside their own needs to exercise and stay active.
+These days many moms and dads are being relegated to the role of chauffeur and junior athlete manager, often putting aside their own needs to exercise and stay active.
 I’ve got to be honest, I’m not one for sitting on the sidelines for an hour (or more) watching my child run after a ball.
 The truth is I want to play too!

 Three-quarters of parents that bring their child to team sports don’t play the sport regularly themselves. – Statistics Canada: Kids’ Sports